hyperledger-archives/indy-agent/docs/README.md

 A key feature might be providing Wallet backup and restore functionality - holding an encrypted version of an Edge Agent’s wallet.
 The encryption and encryption key handling would be on the Agent side, but the encrypted data could be stored with the Cloud Agent.
 The encryption key handling would involve all of the DKMS mechanisms described in the [Evernym/DHS document](https://github.com/hyperledger/indy-sdk/blob/677a0439487a1b7ce64c2e62671ed3e0079cc11f/doc/design/005-dkms/DKMS%20Design%20and%20Architecture%20V3.md).
 So many details to be added…

 #### Variations
 In an Institution environment, a Cloud Agent is less important since the Edge Agent is likely a persistent end point using on-premise or Cloud hosting.
 It may still be useful to have a Cloud Agent to prevent correlation.
-Regardless, an IEA without a Cloud Agent should still look to the rest of the world like any other Agent, so it should have endpoint message handling like that of a Cloud Agent - e.g. expect to be sent anon-crypt messages with a transport instructions and an encrypted payload.
+Regardless, an IEA without a Cloud Agent should still look to the rest of the world like any other Agent, so it should have endpoint message handling like that of a Cloud Agent - e.g. expect to be sent [Base64](https://tools.ietf.org/html/rfc4648) encoded anon-encrypted messages via a transport with an id, message type, and appropriate message as the payload.

 ### Hubs
 A Hub is much like a Cloud Agent, but rather than focusing only on messaging (transport) as defined above for a Cloud Agent, the Hub also stores and shares data (potentially including Verifiable Credentials), on behalf of its owner.
 All of the data held by the Hub is en/decrypted by the Edge Agent, so it is the data that moves between the Edge and Hub, and not keys.
 The Hub storage can (kind of) be thought of as a remote version of a Wallet without the keys, but is intended to hold more than just the Verifiable Credentials of an Edge Agent wallet.
 The idea is that the user can push lots of, for example, app-related data to the Hub, and a Service would be granted permission by the Owner to directly access the data without having to go to the Edge Agent.
 For example, a Hub-centric music service would store the owner’s config information and playlists on the Hub, and the Service would fetch the data from the Hub on use instead of storing it on it’s own servers.